tripl-ai/deploy/aws-fargate-single/README.md

 # aws-fargate-single

-This deployment helps you to spin up a long-running single node container via Fargate in AWS ECS.
+This deployment helps you to spin up a long-running single node container via AWS Fargate in Amazon ECS.
 ARC Jupyter Notebook fits in the use case here.

 ### The terraform module creates